N7Vulgaris/WebutviklingEksamen/README.md

 # The Game Shelf

 ## Description
-This project was my delivery for a Web development exam in Novermber 2022 as a part of my Bachelors degree.
+This project is my delivery for a Web development exam in Novermber 2022 as a part of my Bachelors degree.
 The goal of the project was threefold:

 -  Developing a Web API with a database.
 The database stores information about videogames and videogame characters.